prof-groff/deep-learning/how-tos/03-jupyter-notebook.md

-# Deap Learning in the Cloud - Part 3
+# Deep Learning in the Cloud - Part 3

 ## Installing and Running Jupyter Notebook